-The mentor for the first year programme is Dr G Bosman gwb@sun.ac.za (preferred method of communication)
+The mentor for the first year programme is (preferred method of communication)

 Course content:

 1. Introduction and definitions.
 (3 h)

 This chapter introduces students to the basic nature of Physics, its relation to other fields, models, theories, and laws.
 Fundamental scientific concepts are refreshed, such as measurement and uncertainty, significant figures and units.
 Special mention is made of size and shape, the relationships among length, area and volume, and its application to biological systems in terms of isometry and allometry.